 Most of us know that "gospel" means good news.
 It's this word we've grown up hearing.
 But we don't always stop to consider why the coming of Jesus was a good thing.
 So each week we'll be considering the goodness of Jesus: why Christians have always claimed that Jesus' coming to our earth was the turning point of world history, and why Jesus coming into our lives is the best thing that can happen to us.

-2. Youth Sunday School also starts this week, at 9:30 AM in the conference room (at the front of the All Saints offices), for both Middle Schoolers and High Schoolers.
+2. Youth Sunday School Sunday mornings until November 12 at 9:30 AM in the conference room (at the front of the All Saints offices), for both Middle Schoolers and High Schoolers.
 I'll teach all the students together, and then they'll break up into smaller discussion groups with people their age.

 Sunday mornings, we'll be learning how to pray the Psalms together.
 I'm calling the series "All the Feels".
 This is a popular phrase in our culture, used to describe situations in which emotions are running high.
 (Ex.
 "I have #allthefeels after watching Moana") But as many people throughout church history have noticed, the Psalter also contains "all the feels"; it contains every human emotion we could possibly experience.
 For students that experience so many ups and downs from the time they're 6th graders to 12th graders, there is no better place to go than the Psalms.
 And remember: the Psalms were meant to be sung together--so hopefully, these songs will help build community.